ClickHouse/clickhouse-docs/docs/en/guides/developer/deduplication.md

 Grouping as shown in the query above can actually be more efficient (in terms of query performance) than using the `FINAL` keyword.

-Our [Deduplication training course](https://learn.clickhouse.com/visitor_catalog_class/show/1050521/) expands on this example, including how to use a `version` column with `ReplacingMergeTree`.
+Our [Deleting and Updating Data training module](https://learn.clickhouse.com/visitor_catalog_class/show/1328954/?utm_source=clickhouse&utm_medium=docs) expands on this example, including how to use a `version` column with `ReplacingMergeTree`.

 ## Using CollapsingMergeTree for Updating Columns Frequently